SimonDiamond/Higurashi-Google-Translated/README.md

 This mod requires the [07th mod](https://07th-mod.com/) to work.

 I've only tested the mod on ADV mode so far, so if you found problems with the other modes, please tell me about it!

+(This is also my first time creating a github repository, that's why it's a bit scuffed.
+I have no idea what I'm doing lol)